davegaeddert/davegaeddert/content/_readme.md

 You probably won't see me sitting around and chatting with co-workers over lunch.
 My days are short enough as-is (somewhat self-inflicted), and I prefer to use lunch as a time to continue thinking about what I'm working on.
-Processing things while physically away from a computer usually does a lot of good for me.
+Processing things while physically *away* from a computer usually does a lot of good for me.
 If I am eating lunch with somebody, we're probably talking about work related things.

 **I try not to do "deep work" after 11pm anymore.**
-I say "try" because I still do it sometimes.
-But always at the detriment of any real sleep.
-Once my brain gets going,
-it's hard to turn it back off.
+Until a few years ago,
-For a long time it was one of my most productive times of the day, but I'm getting old and my mornings are a little different than they used to be (👋 hi family!).
+it was my most productive time of the day.
+These days,
+it means a serious loss of sleep and a rough start to a family-filled morning.

 **I don’t make a lot of effort to greet people on my way in or out of the office.**
 I promise it's not personal.